zerkz/mcp/DEVELOPING.md

 #### `yarn compile --watch`

-Watches for file changes and compiles the TypeScript to JavaScript.
+Watches for file changes and compiles the TypeScript code to JavaScript.

 #### `yarn lint`

-Lints all the TypeScript using ESLint.
+Lints all the TypeScript code using ESLint.

 #### `yarn build`

-Compiles and lints all the TypeScript (Basically the same as `yarn compile && yarn lint`).
+Compiles and lints all the TypeScript code.
+(Basically the same as `yarn compile && yarn lint`).

 #### `yarn clean`